Copp31/Code-parts/README.md

 ### Setup test interface
-To run testing interface, you need to install [Node](https://nodejs.org/en/download/) on your computer.
+To run the testing interface, you need to install [Node](https://nodejs.org/en/download/) on your computer.

-To launch a test, you need to run **runTests.js**
+To launch a test, you need to run **runTests.js** from the FWfunctions folder

 ```
 $ node runTests.js

 ```

-## How to write a test
+## How to write a test U+1F916

 Pour les devs, il est nécessaire de suivre un modèle précis pour écrire un test.

 modèle EasyTest : classe